sagemath/sagewiki_to_gh-2022-10-10/cando.md

 == Finite Fields ==

- * Basic arithmetic over finite extension fields is fast because of the Givaro library.
+ * Very fast arithmetic over finite fields and extensions of finite fields (especially up to cardinality 2^16).

 == Graphical Interface ==
  * A web-browser based graphical interface, which anybody can easily use or share.
 The GUI can also be used for any math software that SAGE interfaces with.